 "A writer, I think, is someone who pays attention to the world." - Susan Sontag

-Sophia is primarily a fantasy and speculative fiction writer, but dabbles in poetry, and loves tackling essays in her free time.
-Sophia can't decide what form she likes the best, so why not try everything?
-Most recently, during her sophomore year, she was the lead playwright for "Bumble's Big Adventure," an upperclassman's thesis that was performed at the Edinburgh Fringe Festival.
-Also, her debut novel, Starless Skies and Broken Dreams, was self-published in 2021 as part of her high school senior project.
-A few months later, they participated in a writing challenge and published a chapbook, "Meandering Musings," that is also available for purchase (though looking at her poems now, there's a lot she would have told her younger self :)).
-More recent poems appear in her school's literary magazines like Gravel and Cyborg Griffon.
-Her work-in-progress is her senior thesis that involves shapeshifting dragons, mythologies, and a-spec characters.
+Most recently, she was awarded the Hollins Fiction Prize and the Mary Vincent Long Award in English.
+In 2024, she won the Nancy Penn Holsenbeck Award in English.
+During her sophomore year, they were the lead playwright for "Bumble's Big Adventure," an upperclassman's thesis that was performed at the Edinburgh Fringe Festival, much to her delight!
+Sophia's debut novel, Starless Skies and Broken Dreams, was self-published in 2021 as part of her high school senior project.
+A few months later, they participated in a writing challenge and published a chapbook, "Meandering Musings," that is also available for purchase (though looking at her poems and her self-published book now, there's a lot she would have told her younger self :)).

-Sophia volunteered volunteered with The Young Writers Initiative for three years, an organization dedicated to serving young creative minds all over the world.
+Sophia volunteered with The Young Writers Initiative for three years, an organization dedicated to serving young creative minds all over the world.
 To them, there is nothing more rewarding than allowing her actions to benefit someone in a positive way and she hopes to continue striving for this in future endeavors.
 While she has since stepped down from the larger organization, Sophia established a chapter at Hollins, which is bright and thriving to this day.
-In the four years that TYWI has been at Hollins, they've hosted authors such as: Kris Spisak, Cassie Gustafson, Charity Alyse, Jennifer Nielsen, Namina Forna, Vicki Johnson, Julia A. Mills, and Ann Zhao.
+In the four years that TYWI has been at Hollins, the club has hosted authors such as: Kris Spisak, Cassie Gustafson, Charity Alyse, Jennifer Nielsen, Namina Forna, Vicki Johnson, Julia A. Mills, and Ann Zhao.

 If you're curious about her favorite books, best not to ask.
 It's like choosing a favorite child.
 After a bout of nervous, caffeine-infused rambling, she'll tell you what her current read is, though, and whether she's enjoying it.